-Guy Russo

-Independent Non-Executive Director
+Guy Russo Independent Non-Executive Director

-In a corporate career spanning 42 years Guy has served as CEO, Wesfarmers Department Store Division (Kmart & Target); Managing Director, Kmart Australia & NZ; President, McDonald's Greater China; CEO, McDonald's Australia Ltd and Chairman of Ronald McDonald House Children's Charities.
+In a corporate career spanning 42 years Guy has served as CEO, Wesfarmers Department Store Division (Kmart & Target); Managing Director, Kmart Australia & NZ; President, McDonald's Greater China; CEO, McDonald's Australia Ltd and Chair of Ronald McDonald House Children's Charities.
 Guy is most well-known for leading the corporate turn-around of Kmart Australia creating the largest and most profitable retail department store in the country.
 A member of YPO since 2006, now with Lestari, the first Impact Chapter of YPO, he has consulted to business in China and Asia, served as a member on the Business Council of Australia, and won industry awards for leadership in diversity in employment.
-Guy is currently the Chairman of Australian-owned Guzman y Gomez, Chairman of SomnoMed and Chairman of OneSky, an international charity for children living in poverty in Asia.
+Guy is currently the Chair of Australian-owned Guzman Y Gomez, Chair of SomnoMed and Chair of OneSky, an international charity for children living in poverty in Asia.

-Margaret (Margie) Seale

-Independent Non-Executive Director / Member of the Human Resources Committee
+Margaret (Margie) Seale Independent Non-Executive Director

 Margie has more than 25 years' experience in senior executive roles in Australia and overseas, including in the consumer goods, health and global publishing sectors, in sales and marketing, and in the successful transition of traditional business models to digital environments.
 Immediately prior to her non-executive career, Margie was Managing Director of Random House Australia and New Zealand and President, Asia Development for Random House globally.
-She is currently a non-executive director of Telstra Corporation Limited and Westpac Banking Corporation, and is chair of the Westpac board's Legal, Regulatory and Compliance Committee.
-Margie has previously served on the boards of Australian Pacific (Holdings) Pty Limited, Penguin Random House Australia Pty Ltd (as a non-executive director and then Chair), the Australian Publishers' Association, Bank of Queensland Limited, Ramsay Health Care Limited, Chief Executive Women (chairing its Scholarship Committee), the Powerhouse Museum and the Sydney Writers' Festival.
-In 2015, Margie founded philanthropic literary travel company Ponder & See, which funds writers' festivals and writers through creating literary trips or experiences for interested readers.
-Margie is a past member of the Group's Audit and Risk Committee.
+She is currently a non-executive director of Westpac Banking Corporation, chair of the Westpac board's Legal, Regulatory and Compliance Committee and a member of the Board Risk Committee, Board Nominations and Governance Committee and Board Remuneration Committee.
+Margie has previously served on the boards of Telstra Corporation Limited, Australian Pacific (Holdings) Pty Limited, Penguin Random House Australia Pty Ltd (as a non-executive director and then Chair), the Australian Publishers' Association, Bank of Queensland Limited, Ramsay Health Care Limited, Chief Executive Women (chairing its Scholarship Committee), the Powerhouse Museum and the Sydney Writers' Festival.

-Michael (Mike) Wilkins AO
+Michael (Mike) Wilkins AO Independent Non-Executive Director

-Independent Non-Executive Director / Member of the Audit and Risk Committee

 Mike is an experienced non-executive director with more than 30 years' executive experience in financial services in Australia and Asia, including insurance and investment management.
-He is currently the non-executive Chairman of QBE Insurance Group Limited and the non-executive Chairman of Medibank Private Limited.
+He is currently the non-executive Chair of QBE Insurance Group Limited and the non-executive Chair of Medibank Private Limited.
 Mike has more than 20 years' experience as CEO for ASX 100 companies.
 He is the former Managing Director and CEO of Insurance Australia Group Limited (IAG), former Managing Director and CEO of Promina Group and former Managing Director of Tyndall Australia Limited.
 Mike has also served as a director of Maple-Brown Abbott Limited, The Geneva Association, the Australian Business and Community Network and Alinta Limited.
-Most recently, Mike was a Director of AMP Limited (2016-2020) including acting as Interim Executive Chairman and Acting CEO for a period in 2018.
+Mike was also a Director of AMP Limited (2016-2020) including acting as Interim Executive Chair and Acting CEO for a period in 2018.
 He was a member of the Australian Government's Financial Sector Advisory Council for five years and a member of the Business Council of Australia for eight years.
 Mike is a Fellow of Chartered Accountants Australia and New Zealand.
 He was made an Officer of the Order of Australia in 2017 for distinguished service to the insurance industry, particularly to improved corporate social responsibility standards, to the building of natural disaster resilience and safer communities, and to workplace diversity.